What Chicago Neighborhood Should I Live In?

-If you’re moving to Chicago and asking yourself this question, look no further— we’ve compiled the best Chicago neighborhood guide on the web.
+If you’re moving to Chicago and asking yourself this question, look no further— we compiled the best Chicago neighborhood guide on the web.
 Chicago is home to a myriad of neighborhoods that offer something for all walks of life, so doing your research before you move will ensure that you love where you live.
 If you want to talk to a local about which Chicago neighborhood is perfect for you, or would like help finding your perfect Chicago apartment— reach out to AptAmigo here!

 River North has excellent seafood at Joe’s Stone Crab, ribs at Carson’s, old-school steaks at Gene & Georgetti, and Asian Fusion at Sunda, among countless others.
 If you live in Chicago and like to stay out late, River North is probably where you’ll end up.
-With clubs like Tao, bars like Bub City, Three Dots, and Dash, as well as music venues like Howl at the Moon and The Redhead Piano Bar— River North is a party every night of the week.
+With clubs like Tao, bars like Bub City and Three Dots and Dash, and music venues like Howl at the Moon and The Readhead Piano Bar, River North is a party every night of the week.

 Situated west of Streeterville, adjacent to Gold Coast and the Magnificent Mile, this lively and posh area is a prime location for new Chicagoans looking for a full-value introduction to the city.
 Home to numerous art galleries and studios, River North is an artists’ haven and then some.
 A plethora of bars, clubs, and top-rated restaurants dot the streets— their age marked by Chicago’s varied architecture.

 Things to Know

 Live here if you crave fascinating culture, beautiful aesthetics, and a vibrant atmosphere.
 River North is pulsating with creative energy around every bend.
 3 Greens Market hosts Chicago’s artists and professionals alike: Eclectic people mix and mingle at stylish hangouts and bump elbows at the communal tables.